Spain is not on the FATF List of Countries that have been identified as having strategic AML deficiencies

 Spain proactively identifies, assesses, and understands its money laundering vulnerabilities and works to mitigate risks.
-Spain remains a logistical hotspot for organized crime groups based in Africa, Latin America, and the former Soviet Union.
-Spain also is a transshipment point for illicit drugs entering Europe from North Africa and South America.
+Organized crime groups based in Africa, Latin America, and the former Soviet Union use Spain as a logistical hotspot.
+Illicit drugs entering Europe from North Africa and South America use Spain as a transshipment point.
 Spain largely complies with international AML standards and, in general, has updated AML regulations and competent authorities.

 There are no international sanctions currently in force against this country.